eriksjolund/podman-nginx-socket-activation/README.md

 Unprivileged users are only able to listen on TCP port 1024 and higher.

-The reason that the unprivileged _user_ is able to run a socket-activated nginx container on port 80 is that the syscalls `socket()` and `bind()` were run by systemd manager (`systemd`) that is running as root.
+The reason that the unprivileged user _test_ is able to run a socket-activated nginx container on port 80 is that the syscalls `socket()` and `bind()` were run by systemd manager (`systemd`) that is running as root.
 The socket file descriptor is then inherited by the rootless podman process.